BenjaminBorn/academic-kickstart/content/publication/BBMW_InclusiveMP_2022/index.md

 publication_short: ""

 abstract: "
-This paper analyzes the heterogeneous effects of monetary policy on workers with differing levels of labor-force attachment.
-Exploiting variation in labor market tightness across metropolitan areas, we show the employment of populations with lower labor-force attachment—Blacks, high school dropouts, and women—is more responsive to expansionary monetary policy in tighter labor markets.
+This paper analyzes the heterogeneous effects of monetary policy on workers with differing levels of labor force attachment.
+Exploiting variation in labor market tightness across metropolitan areas, we show that the employment of populations with lower labor force attachment---Blacks, high school dropouts, and women---is more responsive to expansionary monetary policy in tighter labor markets.
 The effect builds up over time and is long-lasting.
-We replicate these results in a New Keynesian model with heterogeneous workers.
-In the model, expansionary monetary shocks lead to larger increases in the employment of less attached workers when the central bank follows a more dovish monetary policy and when the Phillips curve is flatter.
-These findings suggest that a more hawkish monetary policy especially hurts the employment prospects of workers with lower labor force attachment."
+We illustrate these results in a New Keynesian model with heterogeneous workers and conclude that a hawkish monetary policy especially hurts the employment prospects of workers with lower labor force attachment."

 # Summary.
 An optional shortened abstract.
 summary: ""